rlaehdals/rlaehdals/README.md

 </p>

 ### 👋 Hi there!
-🍫 Hi, I'm a server developer using Spring Boot, but I'm now switching to DevOps.
+🍫  Hello, I'm a developer transitioning from backend development to DevOps.
+I have experience working with Spring Boot for server-side applications.
+Currently, I am focusing on enhancing my skills in CI/CD, Terraform, cost optimization, and monitoring.
+I am committed to building efficient and reliable systems and look forward to collaborative opportunities that drive innovation and growth.

 ### 💪 Skills
 <p>